celtiberian/meteor-ionic2-angular2-boilerplate/README.md

       - `SET ROOT_URL=http://my-app.com`
       - `SET PORT=3000`
       - `meteor node main`
-    - TODO: finish and test `node meteor_forever` to restart the server if it crashes or source code is updated.
+    - to daemonize the server, restarting on crashes or source code changes:
+      - `npm install forever -g`
+      - `forever -c "meteor node" -w --watchDirectory program main.js`

   - **Didn't work for us (with Meteor 1.4.4.1)**:
     - we were not able to run the production bundle outside `.meteor/local/build`.